smapiot/piral/docs/tutorials/14-converters.md

 };
 ```

 Usually, converters are added as part of a Piral plugin.
-In a plugin the definition could be as simple as:
+In a plugin, the definition could be as simple as:

 ```ts
 export function createVueApi(config) {